Kitchen Safety Tips

 When one has problems with vision, mobility, or coordination, working in the kitchen can become hazardous.
-Instead of giving up cooking for yourself and others, plan ahead to overcome those inconveniences and obstacles in the kitchen.
-Bring back the happiness found in making cookies with grandkids or hosting a meal for extended family members by following a few tips for safety and convenience in your kitchen.
+Instead of giving up cooking for yourself and others, overcome those inconveniences and obstacles in the kitchen by improving your kitchen’s safety.
+Bring back the happiness found in making cookies with grand-kids or hosting a meal for family members by following these simple kitchen safety tips.

-If you find that you still have difficulty opening cans, then replace many of those canned foods with frozen foods in bags.
+- If you find that you still have difficulty opening cans, then replace many of those canned foods with frozen foods in bags.
 If you have some favorite food that just does not come frozen, like Ranch Style Beans, then recruit a kitchen helper to open the cans you might use in the next two days.
-Pour the contents into a re-closeable plastic zipper bag or a plastic storage container with a lid, and put the bag in the refrigerator.
-You can use the amount you wish to cook at one time, then put the bag back in the fridge.
+Pour the contents into a re-closable plastic zipper bag or a plastic storage container with a lid, and store it in the refrigerator.
+You can use the amount you wish to cook at one time, then put the rest back in the fridge.
 This is also helpful if you cook for just one or two people, because it eliminates food waste.

-4. Eliminate bending and reaching.
+- Eliminate bending and reaching to improve your safety in the kitchen.
 Move fridge items you use frequently, like the milk bottle, to upper shelves and door shelves of your refrigerator.
 Locate the dishes, pots and pans, and serving bowls in places where you don’t have to reach or bend over to get them.
 Use a reacher in the kitchen to reach and lift items.
 Move the racks in your oven so you don’t have to bend over so far to reach them.
 Metal safety bars are not just for bathrooms.
 Install a safety bar on a wall wherever you need help in standing up, like near shelves or cabinets where you bend over frequently.

 Ask an occupational therapist for more ideas and for help in rearranging things in your kitchen.
-Making mealtimes more enjoyable, convenient and safer is worthwhile.
+Making your work in the kitchen safer and less physically demanding will be worthwhile.

 Or maybe you have a good tip of your own.
 I’d love to hear it.